Sukhani13/To-Do-App/README.md

   <br>
   D - Delete</p>

-<p>Hive is used in the app which serves the function of offline database
+<p>Hive is used in the app which serves the function of database.
 <br>
   For official documentation <a href="https://docs.hivedb.dev/#/" target="_blank">Click Here</a></p>